The Average Bathroom Remodel Cost

-A bathroom renovation cost can vary, but here’s what you can expect of the average remodel.
+Bathroom renovation costs can vary, but here’s what you can expect of the average remodel.

 Bathroom remodels are incredibly popular home projects.
 Whether it’s a facelift or gut job, homeowners love having a nicely appointed, updated bathroom.
 It makes the home more enjoyable and adds to the property’s value.
-But the first thought that crosses every budget-conscious homeowner’s mind is, “What’s the average bathroom remodel cost?”
+But the first thought that crosses every budget-conscious homeowner’s mind is, “What does a bathroom remodel cost?”

-Though a bathroom remodel cost can really vary, here’s a breakdown of what it can cost in Los Angeles, CA. This estimate is based on our expertise as a highly experienced bathroom remodeling contractor.
+Though a bathroom remodel cost can really vary, here’s a breakdown of the average cost in Los Angeles, CA. This estimate is based on our expertise as a highly experienced bathroom remodeling contractor.
 Let us walk you through it…

 What is an “Average Bathroom”?

-When thinking of bathrooms, we tend to think of three types: an average bathroom, a small bathroom (like a powder room) and a master bathroom.
-The average bath tends to be a shared bathroom with a one-sink vanity, toilet and tub-shower combo.
+When thinking of bathrooms, we tend to think of three types: an average bathroom, a small bathroom (such as a powder room) and a primary bathroom (typically an en-suite connected to the primary bedroom).
+The average bath tends to be a shared bathroom with a one-sink vanity, toilet and tub/shower combo.
 It typically measures 8x5 feet or 9x6 feet, and it’s this size and functionality that makes it the most economical bathroom to renovate.
+This bathroom tends to service either kids in the house and/or guests.

 What to Consider Before Starting the Renovation

-The first remodel consideration is what you want to accomplish – in design and in function.
+The first remodel consideration is what you want to accomplish in design and in function.
 Do you need a full renovation or cosmetic facelift (the latter obviously being the cheaper option)?
 If it’s a full remodel, you’ll have to think about layout and functionality.
-Should you decide to change the layout, the remodel will require more construction work as well as new plumbing, electrical and waterproofing.
+Should you decide to change the layout, which will increase the bathroom remodel cost, the renovation will require more construction work as well as new plumbing, electrical and waterproofing.

-Pro Tip: A reconfiguration of the floorplan easily adds up.
+Professional Tip: A reconfiguration of the floor plan easily adds up.
 If you can stick to your original layout, it will save you money and construction time.

-Another big consideration is what may be below the surface.
+Another big consideration is what may be below the surfaces in the bathroom.
 This is why we always recommend people leave room in their budget or anticipate the need to fix any unforeseen damage, such as mold, water damage, rot and erosion.
-Additionally, if you have an older home, old studs, pipes and wiring may need to be replaced to bring it up to code (thus improving health and safety as well).
+Additionally, if you have an older home, the old studs, pipes and wiring may need to be replaced to bring it up to code (thus improving health and safety as well but also increasing costs).

 How Bathroom Remodeling Contractors Work